-This manual addendum describes the operation of the new RAMCHECK DDR3 Adapter (p/n INN-8668-16).
+This manual addendum describes the operation of the RAMCHECK DDR3 Adapter (p/n INN-8668-16).
 This adapter can work on both the RAMCHECK LX or the RAMCHECK base testers.
 While the test flow and operation is similar on both base testers, this addendum includes screen captures that were taken on the newer RAMCHECK LX.
 While the RAMCHECK LX screen has 8 lines and the older RAMCHECK has 4 lines, the same information shown in the LX screen is divided into more screens for the RAMCHECK base tester.
-For clarity, any reference to RAMCHECK in this addendum it is also intended for the RAMCHECK LX.
+For clarity, any reference to RAMCHECK in this addendum is also intended for the RAMCHECK LX.

 You must have RAMCHECK LX firmware version 3.28 (for LRDIMM) or RAMCHECK firmware version 2.55 (or higher) to support the DDR3 adapter.
 You can download the current firmware here.

 NOTE: The older RAMCHECK (p/n INN-8668) base tester does not support LRDIMM DDR3 modules.
 You must use the RAMCHECK LX to test LRDIMM modules.
 Also, today's larger size modules require more current consumption, beyond the specifications of the older RAMCHECK base tester.
 Therefore, we recommend using the DDR3 adapter only with the current RAMCHECK LX tester.

 We offer a low-cost factory conversion of the older RAMCHECK to the RAMCHECK LX level.